-&lt;sup>2Ilie and Yu [11] called the construction the $\epsilon$ NFA construction, where $\epsilon$ denotes the null-string $\lambda$ .
+4Ilie and Yu [15] called the construction the ε NFA construction, where ε denotes the null-string λ .

-Figure 5: An example of state expansion; the state expansion of the EA in Fig. 3 (b).
+Figure 5: An example of state expansion; the state expansion of the EA in Figure 3 (b).

-Fig. 5 attracts our attention for the complexity issues; the size of the automaton has hardly increased from the automaton in Fig. 3 (b).
 We investigate the complexity between regular expressions and simple-regular expressions and languages.
 Let the size |E| of a regular expression E be the number of character appearances in E and k be the number of Kleene stars in E.

 Proof.
-The proof is clear from Definition 1.
-For each starred subexpression F in E, we replace F with $\lambda + F$ .
-For example, if $E = \alpha \cdot \beta^ \cdot \gamma$ , then $\mathcal{S}(E) = \alpha \cdot (\beta + \lambda) \cdot \gamma$ .
-Thus, $|\mathcal{S}(E)|$ increases by k if there are k Kleene stars.
+The proof is straightforward from Definition 1.
+For each starred subexpression F in E, we replace F with $\lambda + F$.
+For example, if $E = \alpha \cdot \beta^ \cdot \gamma$, then $S(E) = \alpha \cdot (\beta + \lambda) \cdot \gamma$.
+Thus, |S(E)| increases by k if there are k starred subexpressions in E.

 We now consider the size of an FA for $\mathcal{S}(E)$ based on state expansion.
-Since $\mathcal{S}(E)$ does not include any Kleene stars, we use only union and catenation constructions, see Fig. 4 (a) and (b).
+Since $\mathcal{S}(E)$ does not include any Kleene stars, we use only union and catenation constructions, see Figure 4 (a) and (b).

-3.6 Complexity issues
+3.6.
+Complexity Issues

 We already know that there can be an exponential number of simple paths between two vertices in a graph in the worst-case.
 On the other hand, an FA that has a polynomial number of states can accept an exponential number of strings.
-See Fig. 6 for an example.
+See Figure 6 for an example.

-Figure 6: The FA A accepts all strings of length m over $\Sigma = \{a, b, c, \dots, z\}$ ; in other words, A accepts $n^m$ strings while the size of A is m + 1 + mn = O(mn).
+Figure 6: The FA A accepts all strings of length m over $\Sigma = \{a, b, c, ..., z\}$; in other words, A accepts n^m strings while the size of A is m + 1 + mn = O(mn).

 Thus, one interesting question is that whether or not we need an exponential number of states for representing an FA of simple-regular language of a given FA.
-Let us consider a DFA $A = (Q, \Sigma, \delta, s, f)$ such that for any two distinct states p and q in Q, (p, a, q) is in $\delta$ and each transition label in $\delta$ is unique.
-See Fig. 7 for such an example.
+Let us consider a DFA $A = (Q, \Sigma, \delta, s, f)$ such that for any two distinct states p and q in Q, (p, a, q) is in δ and each transition label in δ is unique.
+See Figure 7 for an example.

-Figure 7: An example of an FA that has an exponential blowup for computing its simpleregular language.
+Figure 7: An example of an FA that has an exponential blowup for computing its simple-regular language.
 The transition label from p to q is pq and, thus, each label is unique.
 (For example, the transition label from state 1 to state 4 is 14.)